openshift/origin/examples/sample-app/README.md

 11. Edit application-template-stibuild.json
  * Update the BuildConfig's sourceURI (git://github.com/openshift/ruby-hello-world.git) to point to your forked repository.
  * Replace occurences of `172.30.17.3` with the IP address of the docker-registry service as seen in step 5.

+ *Note:* You can skip this step if your registry service ip is 172.30.17.3, which should normally be the case.

 12. Submit the application template for processing and create the application using the processed template: